-Anjar is famous for its strong Armenian ties and its stunning Umayyad-era ruins that are unique in Lebanon.
-Set among mountains, Anjar is a perfect example of a charming retreat with a rich history.
+Anjar is famous for its strong Armenian ties and its stunning Umayyad ruins that are unique in Lebanon.
+Set among magnificent mountains, it is a perfect example of an exciting retreat boasting a rich history.

 Ummayad Ruins in Anjar

 Before the discovery of the ruins in Anjar, Lebanon had archaeological evidence of almost every stage of Arab history except the Umayyads.
 The site was discovered accidentally in the 1940s by a team of archaeologists looking for the ancient city of Chalcis.
 What they found instead was the missing link in Lebanon’s long line of Arab rulers.
 Anjar is home to a complex of Umayyad ruins, including two palaces, a mosque and a public bath.
 Anjar is close to 1,300 years old and evidence from Greek, Roman and Byzantine architecture can be found at the site, along with the arched Umayyad relics.